Khao Sok National Park On a Budget

 You'll find the best time to book is from December to April, better known as the dry season.
 From June to October there is significantly more rain and the threat of monsoons.
 Not only does it rain on your parade, but also it causes the leeches to emerge.

 To enter the park is a 300 baht fee for foreigners, 150 for children, and 40 for Thai citizens.
 If someone tries to sell you a ticket for more than that, simply buy one at the park entrance.
-When you're planning your stay remember that your entrance fee is only valid for 24 hours.
+When planning your stay remember that your entrance fee is only valid for 24 hours.
 If you're staying multiple days, you'll need to pay up front.
 Often if you're with a tour, the entrance fee is included in the tour price, but you should inquire about this to make sure.

 There are nine different trails, and many tour packages offered.
 Some of them will even come with inner tubing trips, caving, kayaking, or zip lining.
 Many will also include drinks, food and some sort of accommodations.
 If you have the opportunity, sign up for a tour that includes at least one night in a floating raft house.
 It's quite a unique experience.